4.93 from 13 votes

 Ingredients measured out to make Broccoli Cranberry Salad: dried cranberries, red onion, sea salt, broccoli, Greek yogurt, maple syrup, avocado/olive oil, apple cider vinegar and roasted salted almonds.

-• avocado oil – a mild flavor that will add body to the dressing.
-Olive oil is a great substitute.
+• avocado oil – mild and neutral, it adds body to the dressing without overpowering the other flavors.
+Olive oil is also a good option.

-• maple syrup – adds a touch of sweetness to the dressing and balances out the tangy yogurt really well.
-If you don’t need this salad to be vegan, honey is a good substitute.
+• maple syrup – adds natural sweetness and rounds out the tang from the vinegar and yogurt.
+If you don’t need this to be vegan, honey works too.

-• sea salt – an essential to bring all the flavors of the dressing together.
+• sea salt – don’t skip it!
+A pinch of salt ties all the flavors together and makes the dressing shine.

 Customize Your Salad